joeldmyers/cormen-algorithm-review/chapter_13/README.md

 y.parent = x
 ```

+## Notes on insert fixup

+The fixup fixes when the tree violates any rule; in practice this is just rule 2 (root has to be black), and rule 4 (a node and its parent can't both be red).
+It's important to note that the current node (node being inserted) is always red.

 ## Note for when to use compared to AVL trees

 AVL trees are more balanced compared to red-black trees, but they cause more rotations during insertion and deletion.
 If we expect a lot of insertion and deletion, red-black trees are preferred.
 If it slants more toward search, then AVL trees are preferred.